 As an emerging visual practitioner situated within the cross-cultural context of Gadigal and Wangal land in Marrickville, NSW, Minghua Xiang transforms geopolitical and ecological tensions into a vital source for his ink practice, constructing a symbiotic relationship between bodily sensation, spiritual extension, and material autonomy.

-This process is defined by a conscious relinquishing of absolute control.
-It begins with the artist inscribing the initial form upon the surface—an act of intense physical and spiritual investment.
-Subsequently, the artist’s agency recedes, leaving the semi-finished work hosted by the atmosphere.
-Driven by the non-directional, rhizomatic permeation of ink and moisture, the coastal humidity distinctive to Sydney solidifies the fluid passage of a specific time and space into the final trace.
-Ultimately, the entire creative process and practice evolve into a symbiotic dialogue between body, material, and ecology, offering a grounded and nuanced interrogation into the extension of traditional Pomo (splash-ink) within a contemporary ecological discourse.
+This is a process of relinquishing absolute control: the artist first leaves an initial form upon the surface; subsequently, subjectivity recedes, entrusting the semi-finished piece to the environment.
+Through a non-directional, rhizomatic osmosis, ink and water solidify Sydney’s unique coastal humidity and the fluidity of a specific time and space into definitive traces.
+At this point, the entire creative process and practice evolve into a symbiotic dialogue between body, material, and ecology—unfolding, at a micro level, a nuanced and tangible exploration into the extension of traditional splashed-ink (pomo) within a contemporary ecological context.